This document is targeted at Mozilla developers who need to work on Mozilla's build system rather than at those who just want to build Firefox etc..

 THE CONTENT BELOW IS CONSIDERED LEGACY.
 IT IS PRESERVED FOR HISTORICAL REASONS UNTIL THIS ENTIRE PAGE IS REWRITTEN.

-Makefiles can be quite complicated, but Mozilla provides a number of built-in rules that should enable most Makefiles to be quite simple.
+Makefiles can be quite complicated, but Mozilla provides a number of built-in rules that should enable most Makefiles to be simpler.
 Complete documentation for make is beyond the scope of this document, but is available here.

 One concept you will need be familiar with is variables in make.
 Variables are defined by the syntax